Mei crashed through bushes. Tree branches tore at her as she passed. But she was in no state of mind to notice with her mind blank with fright.

 She looked back at it.
 “Um.
 Good kitty.
 Stay.
 Stay…”

 The jaguar completely ignored her and continued, walking just to the side and slightly behind, almost close enough to touch.

 “Well, I’m sure you’ll get bored and wander off on your own.
 Right?”
 She shrugged.
 Then she laughed.
-She was a lot more at peace with the animal now compared to when they’d first met.
+She was more at peace with the animal now than when they’d first met.
 Not that she was fool enough to think that the cat wasn’t still dangerous.
 Of course it was.
-But right now it wasn’t hostile.
+But right now, it wasn’t hostile.
 And it felt pretty damn cool walking along with a jaguar by her side.

 They hiked the coast for a ways as this was easier than going through the jungle.
 She figured she might hear the others or see them on their section of the beach when they got close.